Business Account Frequently Asked Questions

 • Government Issued Document.

-As a Fire business user you can add multiple sterling and euro Fire accounts.
 A Fire Sterling account (GBP) has a sort code & account number and a Euro account (EUR) has an IBAN associated with it.
 Anyone (e.g. a customer) who wishes to pay you by bank transfer may use these account numbers to transfer funds from any bank account in the UK or Eurozone.
 A bank transfer usually takes between a few hours and a day to reach its destination.

 Sterling bank transfers are processed via Faster Payments and BACS, while Euro bank transfers are sent via the SEPA Credit Transfer (SCT) scheme.